 Lois Lane was searching for the truth behind the events in the Sahara through a bullet that had gotten stacked in her notebook.
 Things only got more complicated with the Capitol blowing up.
 In the end, she proved that Lex Luthor was the puppet master of all the mayhem.

 Justice is essential in politics from both an objective standpoint and a subjective one.
 Senator Finch was always talking about the meaning of democracy and what a powerful being like Superman should do.
 In the comics, Superman is known for doing everything outside of politics.
 But when you place him in the real world, you’re faced with the challenge that every public action has a political impact.
 And that’s what this movie was mainly about.
-The idea that there will always be consequences as well as controversy is inevitable.
+It's inevitable that there will always be consequences, as well as controversy.

 In the third act of the film, Batman and Superman put their differences aside to fight together against evil forces, and Wonder Woman joined them.
 Lex had been faking his insanity so that he wouldn't have to worry about trials.
 But Batman brought him to justice by transferring him to Arkham Asylum.

-BATMAN V SUPERMAN: DAWN OF JUSTICE was a divisive movie.
+BATMAN V SUPERMAN: DAWN OF JUSTICE was mainly a deconstruction of the two most iconic superheroes in the world.
+And I think that's why it was a very divisive movie.
 Some people loved it and some people hated it.
 It is a film in which there's a lot going on, but at the end of the day, it's the "Dawn of Justice".